What to Wear

 Consider:

-- The weather - Here in San Marc0s, Texas it can get really hot or really cold depending on the season, so always be sure to dress appropriately for the weather!
+The weather - Here in Windermere, FL it can get really hot or cool depending on the season, so always be sure to dress appropriately for the weather!

 Start your planning process with an outfit that mom feels fabulous in, and then build the outfits of the rest of the family around that.
 Above all, choose outfits that are comfortable and will allow you the freedom to move and play.
 Always dress for the weather!
 If it's hot out, wear lighter and cooler fabrics such as cotton, silk, linen, rayon, polyester, nylon.
 If it's cooler out you can bring out the denim, canvas, suede, wool, flannel and tweed!